TariqGanem/WorkshopProject/README.md

 # State File Initiation
 	You have the ability to write scenarios where you can test the system.
-	You Provide the eCommerceClient with a path to a Initiation File , and it runs the functions inside of it.
+	You Provide the eCommerceClient with a path to an Initiation File , and it runs the functions inside of it.

 	For Example: